preftech/.github/profile/README.md

 # PrefTech Open Source contributions
 PrefTech is a Health Technology Company
-Focused on improveming Hosipital Performance and Cost Savings While also improving patient care through optimizing surgical procedures.
+Focused on improving Hosipital Performance and Cost Savings While also improving patient care through optimizing surgical procedures.

 ## Code of Conduct